openshift/windows-machine-config-operator/README.md

 ## Introduction
 The Windows Machine Config Operator configures Windows instances into nodes, enabling Windows container workloads to be ran within OKD/OCP clusters.
 Windows instances can be added either by creating a [MachineSet](https://docs.openshift.com/container-platform/4.5/machine_management/creating_machinesets/creating-machineset-aws.html#machine-api-overview_creating-machineset-aws), or by specifying existing instances through a ConfigMap.
-Through either method, the Windows instance must have the Docker container runtime installed.
 The operator will do all the necessary steps to configure the instance so that it can join the cluster as a worker node.

 More design details can be explored in the [WMCO enhancement](https://github.com/openshift/enhancements/blob/master/enhancements/windows-containers/windows-machine-config-operator.md).